 equipment required: Bioelectric Impedance Analyzer or scale.

-procedure: As the bioelectric impedance device measures the resistance of body tissues to the flow of a small electrical signal, the person being measured should not be in contact with any other non conducting surface, with legs apart and arms away from the body.
+procedure: As the bioelectric impedance device measures the resistance of body tissues to the flow of a small electrical signal, the person being measured should not be in contact with any other non-conducting surface, with legs apart and arms away from the body.
 Some devices require a pair of electrodes are placed on the hand and wrist, and another pair placed on the ankle and foot (usually opposite sides of the body), while other devices simply require you to stand on two foot plates.
 Follow the instructions of your particular device.
 See Video of a BI Test.

 how it works: Bioelectrical impedance measures the resistance of body tissues to the flow of a small, harmless electrical signal.
 The proportion of body fat can be calculated as the current flows more easily through the parts of the body that are composed mostly of water (such as blood, urine & muscle) than it does through bone, fat or air.
 It is possible to predict how much body fat a person has by combining the bioelectric impedance measure with other factors such as height, weight, gender, fitness level and age.